Alliance for Therapeutic Choice and Scientific Integrity: Affiliations

 NARTH had several connections to Evergreen International and the Church of Jesus Christ of Latter-day Saints.
 The Evergreen website referenced the therapeutic methods of NARTH founder Joseph Nicolosi as "beneficial".
-Nicolosi worked with A. Dean Byrd (an Evergreen Board member, Director of Clinical Training for LDS Social Services, and Brigham Young University professor) to author several papers on reparative therapy.
+Nicolosi worked with A. Dean Byrd (an Evergreen Board member, Director of Clinical Training for LDS Social Services, Brigham Young University professor, and founder of the Foundation for Attraction Research) to author several papers on reparative therapy.
 Byrd also served as president of NARTH and also published an article in the LDS church's September 1999 Ensign.

 In 2003, the leaders of Positive Alternatives to Homosexuality (PATH) made NARTH a member.

 Controversy

 Stances on the etiology and mutability of homosexuality

 The founders held that homosexuality is a treatable mental illness and that a person's sexual orientation can be changed through therapy.
 Such conversion therapy is pseudoscientific, harmful, and unethical according to major medical and psychological organisations in the United States and elsewhere.
 Socarides in particular said in the mid-1990s that he had treated about a thousand homosexual patients, and cured over a third by dealing with the parental causes of an absent father and overbearing mother.

 Claims that pathologize homosexuality and state that it can be changed through therapy have been denounced by almost every major US medical association, including the American Medical Association and the American Psychiatric Association.
 In 2006 the American Psychological Association declared that NARTH created "an environment in which prejudice and discrimination can flourish".
 The Southern Poverty Law Center (SPLC) singled the group out as a main source of junk science used by hate groups to justify anti-gay rhetoric.
 NARTH was accused of employing abusive methods to attempt to change sexual orientation by the Human Rights Campaign and Truth Wins Out.